fishercallum/EpicOS/README.md

 ## Thanks

-Thanks to the following individuals for their contributions and inspiration:
+Thanks to the following individuals for their contributions:
 - く8彡 - Help with code, inspiration
 - SⱩΛȽȽΛǤɌIM - Inspiration
 - electrashave - Help with code, inspiration